SoucupB/Python-Simple-Neural-Network/README.md

 # Examples
 Here is a graph that portray the evolution of the Q agent against a random agent.
 The agent is playing 10 batches of 1000 games each!
+(It plays as the 'O' player and random player plays as 'X')

 To run this example run